Symbiosis: Mimicry

-Amensalism is often used to describe strongly asymmetrical competitive interactions, such as between the Spanish ibex and weevils of the genus Timarcha which feed upon the same type of shrub.
-Whilst the presence of the weevil has almost no influence on food availability, the presence of ibex has an enormous detrimental effect on weevil numbers, as they consume significant quantities of plant matter and incidentally ingest the weevils upon it.

 Cleaning symbiosis

 Cleaning symbiosis is an association between individuals of two species, where one (the cleaner) removes and eats parasites and other materials from the surface of the other (the client).
 It is putatively mutually beneficial, but biologists have long debated whether it is mutual selfishness, or simply exploitative.
-Cleaning symbiosis is well known among marine fish, where some small species of cleaner fish, notably wrasses but also species in other genera, are specialised to feed almost exclusively by cleaning larger fish and other marine animals.
+Cleaning symbiosis is well known among marine fish, where some small species of cleaner fish – notably wrasses, but also species in other genera – are specialized to feed almost exclusively by cleaning larger fish and other marine animals.
+Typically, the host visits a specific 'cleaning station' and adopts a stationary posture while cleaners remove parasites.

-Co-evolution and Hologenome Theory
+Cleaner fish play an essential role in the reduction of parasitism on marine animals.
+Some shark species participate in cleaning symbiosis, where cleaner fish remove ectoparasites from the body of the shark.
+Sharks display specific behaviours in interactions with cleaner wrasse (Labroides dimidiatus).
+For example, the lemon shark remains passive and the wrasse swims to it.
+It scans the shark's body, inspecting the gills, labial regions, and skin.
+When it enters the shark's mouth, the shark ceases breathing for the inspection.
+When the shark begins to close its mouth, the wrasse leaves.

+Role in evolution

 Symbiosis is increasingly recognized as an important selective force behind evolution; many species have a long history of interdependent co-evolution.

 Although symbiosis was once discounted as an anecdotal evolutionary phenomenon, evidence is now overwhelming that obligate or facultative associations among microorganisms and between microorganisms and multicellular hosts had crucial consequences in many landmark events in evolution and in the generation of phenotypic diversity and complex phenotypes able to colonise new environments.

+Mutualistic symbiosis can sometimes evolve from parasitism or commensalism, Fungi's relationship to plants in the form of mycelium evolved from parasitism and commensalism.
+Under certain conditions, species of fungi previously in a state of mutualism can turn parasitic on weak or dying plants.
+Likewise the symbiotic relationship of clown fish and sea anemones emerged from a commensalist relationship.